codex-iter/project-ideas/README.md

 * [Ankit Prasad](https://github.com/Ankit289Prasad)

-> A application that can reduce "Food" wastage by donating them to hungry and poor peoples.
-So this app should help peoples to contact the person who needs FOOD.
+> A application that helps reducing food wastage by donating to hungry and poor people.
+App should help to contact the people who need food.

 * [Pawan Kumar](https://github.com/Pawan0411)